Prabhashini-2005/face-detection-opencv/README.md

-# face-detection-opencv
+# face-attendance-system
-Real-time face detection using Python, OpenCV and Flask
+Face recognition based attendance system using Python and OpenCV.